 [summer] UT Summer Academies UT Computer Science offers a variety of very distinct, one-week summer academies for rising high school freshmen, sophomores, juniors and seniors designed to intrigue students with the potential of computing and the excitement of problem solving through unique hands-on experiences in learning computer science.
 The Academy for Women and the Academy for All are FREE.

 University of Texas Applied Research Laboratories (ARL)

-[Summer] The Science & Engineering Apprenticeship Program is a competitive program for graduating high school seniors who plan to attend college in the fall semester following graduation and who have both applied and been admitted to The University of Texas at Austin.
-The program exposes the selected students to laboratory research and development and gives them an idea of what scientists and engineers do.
-Local area high schools are notified of the program, and students who have an interest in electrical, mechanical and aerospace engineering, physics, mathematics, and computer science are invited to apply.
+[summer] The Science & Engineering Apprenticeship Program is a competitive program for graduating high school seniors who plan to attend college in the fall semester following graduation and who have both applied and been admitted to The University of Texas at Austin.
+The program provides a “hands-on” introduction to research and development.
+This is an amazing summer program for graduating seniors, and it gives them the opportunity to earn a competitive salary ($15.13 an hour) for the 12 week program.
+This prestigious group of students also write reports that are published and widely distributed at the end of their summer term.
+Preference given to students attending UT Austin, and whose intended majors are electrical, mechanical and aerospace engineering, physics, mathematics, and computer science are invited to apply.
 U.S. citizenship is required.

 Texas Department of Public Safety Internship